site-logo

 4:30 pm Close of Day 1

-Day 2: Leveraging Thirty Years of Experience in Evaluating Genetically Engineered Plants - What We Have Learnt and How We Can Move Forward
+Day 2: Leveraging Thirty Years of Experience in Evaluating Genetically Engineered Plants - What We Have Learned and How We Can Move Forward

 Session IV: Regulatory Cooperation and Case Studies